-Emma provides strategic advice to a variety of clients, including fund managers of numerous retail superannuation and KiwiSaver schemes.
-She also advises other financial service providers and a range of clients, on privacy and official information issues, and is an expert on qualifying recognised overseas pension scheme (QROPS) matters.
+She provides strategic advice to a variety of clients, including fund managers of numerous retail superannuation and KiwiSaver schemes.
+She also advises other financial service providers and a range of clients on privacy and official information issues, and is an expert on qualifying recognised overseas pension scheme (QROPS) matters.

-assisted many clients in transitioning to the new Financial Markets Conduct regime
+- Assisted many clients transition to the new Financial Markets Conduct regime.

-reduced commercial costs for QROPS clients through innovative application of UK pension law
+- Reduced commercial costs for QROPS clients through the innovative application of UK pension law.

-advised major banks, medium and large insurers, mortgage brokers and KiwiSaver providers on issues relating to the changes to the financial adviser and anti-money laundering regimes and now the new financial adviser regime.
+- Advised major banks, medium and large insurers, mortgage brokers and KiwiSaver providers on issues relating to the financial adviser and anti-money laundering regimes and now the new financial adviser regime.